VariusWorldTechLtd/Wallet-ML/README.md

 ### Data Collection

+A Python library extension of Web3 is used to collect the data from the blockchain.
+This will both be saved and posted into AWS for the machine learning process.
+A folder in development is dedicated to coding the collection and storage.

 ### Machine Learning Techniques

 Files containing the different machine learning techniques that are tested against each other.
 Provides the samples that can be used once data is highly available.